systematic-magic/puma/puma.rst

 PuMa checks:
 	PuMa checks whether allowed separators are used (: or , with ;).

+		If illegal separator is used, it injects an error message to the page.

 	PuMa checks whether number of abbreviation pairs is smaller or equal to 5.

 		If checks are successful, it injects - "number of abbreviations is OK" message in green.
-		Otherwise it injects en error message in amber to the page.
+		Otherwise it injects an error message in amber to the page.

 	.. image:: /_static/puma_abbreviations_green.png